joannsum/fullyhacks_adventure/README.md

 > The Universe at Your Fingertips

-Voyager3 is an interactive web platform that lets users explore AI-generated planets and cosmic wonders.
+Voyager3 is an interactive web platform that lets users learn about planets in the solar system and also explore AI-generated planets.
 As space program funding faces cuts and youth interest in astronomy declines, we're reigniting curiosity about what lies beyond Earth—because nothing is impossible when exploration meets imagination.

 ## 🌌 Features

+- **Educational Content**: Learn about astronomy while having fun
 - **AI-Generated Planets**: Unique celestial bodies created using Google's Gemini API
-- **Interactive Exploration**: Navigate seamlessly through our virtual universe
-- **Mini-Games**: Space shooter challenges between planetary systems
-- **Educational Content**: Learn about astronomy while having fun
-- **Responsive Design**: Optimized for desktop and mobile devices
+- **Mini-Games**: Play a survival mini-game as you travel to different planets

 ## 🛠️ Tech Stack

 - **Frontend**: Next.js
 - **AI Generation**: Google Gemini API
-- **Animation**: Framer Motion
 - **Deployment**: Vercel

 ## 🚀 Getting Started